pankajtripathi/TypescriptCollectionsAPI/README.md

 </tr>
 </tbody>
 </table>
+<h3 id="list">List</h3>
+<p>This is collection of elements on the basis of thier indeices.&nbsp;An ordered collection of data , which allows duplication of data.</p>
+<h3 id="set">Set</h3>
+<p>This interface is a sub interface of collection, which models mathematical set abstraction.&nbsp;Duplication is not allowed in this collection along with only one null/undefined entry.</p>
+<h3 id="treeset">Treeset</h3>
+<p>This is one of the set interface's implementaion.
+It uses TreeMap internally to implement Set interface's method.</p>
 <h3 id="map">Map</h3>
 <p>A map is a collection of key value pair.
 Unlike others this inerface requires two objects for a single entry.&nbsp;It cannot have duplicate keys.
 Any attempt to store another value with existing key will result&nbsp;in overwriting the previous value hence lossing it.&nbsp;Duplicate values are possible but with different keys.</p>
 <table>